About…

 I do my best to make people happy : happy people are performing better.

 That’s the job of a Chief Happiness Officer.
-And that’s what I do at the Belgian Ministry of Social Security since 2009.
+And that’s what I did at the Belgian Ministry of Social Security between 2009 and 2013, before creating my own Happy Consulting Firm, Happyformance (www.happyformance.com).

-My career is built around the support I give as leader to people, teams and organisations to better perform through agile organizations, advanced workplaces (#nwow), innovative leadership concepts, 2.0 and efficient processes (EBM).
+My career is built around the support I give to people, teams and organisations to better perform through agile organizations, advanced workplaces (#nwow), innovative & wise leadership concepts, 2.0 and evidenced based HR management.

-I also engage my energy with organizations that want to invest in Happiness at Work.
+I also share my energy with organizations that want to invest in Happiness at Work.
 I am a “resultant”, advising as a consultant and achieving results measurable via sustainable KPI’s.

 Belgian CHRO of the Year 2012